georgelza/OTF_with-JDBC_Based_Catalog_and_PostgreSQL_persistence/README.md

-## Apache Flink with JDBC based Catalog, backec by Postgres
+## Apache Iceberg and apache Paimon Tables feeding Apache Flink with JDBC based Catalog implimentation, back'd by Postgres for persistence

+... <ADD>

 ### Now back to our scheduled programming:  ;)